wonarii/CART210-glossary/glossary.md

 To make your contributions and suggest changes, follow the instructions in the repository's [README](https://github.com/concordia-dcart/CART210-glossary/blob/main/README.md) file.

 ---
-## QR Code

-QR codes, short for Quick Response codes, are two-dimensional barcodes that contain information encoded within a pattern of black squares arranged on a white background.
-They store a wide range of data types, including URLs, text, contact information, and even [multimedia](./multimedia.md) content.[^Blevins12qrcode]

-QR codes are scanned using smartphones or dedicated QR code scanners, enabling quick and convenient access to information or actions.
-They are primarily used for marketing, ticketing, inventory tracking, payment systems, and contactless interactions.[^Lee11qrcode] Because of their ease of use, versatility, and ability to bridge the physical and digital worlds, QR codes continue to play an integral role in modern communication and [e-commerce](./e-commerce.md).[^Dekker20qrcode]

-[^Blevins12qrcode]: Blevins, Tim.
-2012.
-“How QR Codes Add Value to Library Programming.”
-American Libraries 43, no. 3/4.
-18–20.

-[^Lee11qrcode]: Lee, Jun-Ki, Il-Sun Lee, and Yong-Ju Kwon.
-2011.
-“Scan & Learn!
-Use of Quick Response Codes & Smartphones in a Biology Field Study.”
-The American Biology Teacher 73, no. 8.
-485–92.

-[^Dekker20qrcode]: Dekker, Brigitte, and Maaike Okano-Heijmans.
-2020.
-“Business: E-Commerce, the Platform Economy and Digital Payments.”
-Europe’s Digital Decade?
-Navigating the Global Battle for Digital Supremacy.
-Clingendael Institute.

 ## Affordance

 Gibson coined the term “affordance” to describe what the environment “offers the individual, what it provides or furnishes, either for good or ill”